HomeTravel

 Planning apps and pocket apps are different jobs

 Travel apps fall into two groups.
 Planning apps are for the weeks before: comparing flights, building an itinerary, booking rooms.
 On-the-ground apps are the ones you open while standing in a strange street: maps, translation, transit, your airline.
-Judge them separately, because a company with a great website can ship a clumsy app, and the best offline map will not find you a cheap flight.
+Judge them separately, because a company with a good website can ship a clumsy app, and the map that works without signal will not find you a cheap flight.
 If you own both devices, treat the iPad as the planning table and the iPhone as the pocket guide.
 Our guide to the best travel apps for iPad covers the planning side in detail.

 Offline first: download before you fly